PADI Sidemount Diver

 What scuba gear will I use?

 Scuba Leeds will provide all your basic sidemount diving equipment, including sidemount cylinders, sidemount regulators and a Hollis SMS Katana sidemount system.
 We will also provide drysuit and undersuit for your open water dives free of charge.
-Although all your sidemount gear is included basic mask, snorkel and fins are not included at this level.
+This course does not include basic gear such as mask, snorkel and fins.
 We would also strongly advise you invest in a sidemount system during your course, but please speak to your Scuba Leeds Sidemount Instructor before purchasing any equipment.

 What are the prerequisites for this course?